Skip to main content

 HackerOne Automations enable programs to automate parts of their program management.
 This can be helpful when dealing with a high influx of vulnerability submissions or streamlining a particular workflow.

 At HackerOne, actions can be performed on reports to create report activities.
 When these activities are created, they dispatch an event.
-Automations can be subscribed to these events and will run whenever one of these events occurs.
+Automations can be subscribed to these events and will run whenever one of these events occurs or can be scheduled to run hourly, daily, weekly, or monthly.

 Automation list